DoctorKisow/tekhelet-source/README.md

         `grunt`

 ##### Other Distro's
 1. Should be similar to what is documented above; just use your distribution's package manager to install "_**npm**_".

+## License
+License (GPL v3.0)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+## Acknowledgments
+The **Tekhelet** theme is based in part on the **Tyrian** theme by Alex Legler.